In English this term, we will be reading and learning the story 'Shark in the Park'.

 RRS: Article 13 (Freedom of expression): Children have the right to freedom of expression [which] includes the right to share information in any way they choose.

-We learned about Sikhism (Dharam) and thought about how people find out about God.
+We will learn about Sikhism and our focus question will be:- How do people find out about God?

 RRS: Article 14 (Freedom of thought, conscience and religion): Children have the right to think and believe what they want and to practise their religion.

 This half term in ICT we will be looking at following the school’s internet rules, keeping personal information private and using a password.
 As we are learning from home this half term these skills will be applied on a daily basis.

 On the 9th February it is Internet Safety day.

 In Geography we have been locating and identifying the four countries and capital cities of the UK.

 We will be identifying the surrounding seas of the UK using maps.